 This session showed again that mobile devices are of great interest and interesting applications are identified and implemented.
 Four of the presentations covered this topic.

 A by dr von Falk showed that an iPad could be used for diagosis of CT data although screen size and security are still hampering the implementation.
 Another issue with mobile devices is the diiffering reading environments that cannot be controlled and thus could influence the reading quality.
 Mobile devices should probably be implemented as additional possibility and not for primary use.
+The dkfz demonstrated the use of an iPad for offline analysis of radiology information at a distant location to be used during autopsy.

 A group from Pisa also evaluated the iPad on CT images and showed the iPad to be faster for evaluation with even higher sensitivity and specificity for the iPad.